thedod/WinoCaptcha/README.md

 Thanks to *whoever you are* for pointing this out to me (because I *did* use that file, and that was mighty stupid).

 If you want to use this, please take into account that you need to create your own `winograd.txt`.
-I haven't tried yet (I'm using what I've forked from @yerich), but something tell me it could be quite a hassle.
+I haven't tried yet (I'm using what I've forked from @yerich), but something tells me this could be quite a hassle.
 Maybe some other time :)

 --------------------